Tagboard/.github/PULL_REQUEST_TEMPLATE.md

 - [TGB-XXXX](https://tagboardhq.atlassian.net/browse/TGB-XXXX)

-## Dependencies

-- [ ] _Pull Request Link_

 ## Changes

-- _Please include a summary of the change and which issue is fixed.
+_Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context._

 ## Testing

-- [ ] Available on staging?
-- [ ] Contains unit tests?

 ### Setup